yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 can assume that it has to be as fast as Google.
 The same goes for scalability, stress resilience, etc.

-{% quote For each decision I made, there has to be at least one alternative that I considered and rejected %}
+{% quote For each decision I made, there has to be at least one alternative that I considered and rejected. %}

 I'm not going to discuss how the software is created in a specific technical stack.
 That's not important for this article.
 What's important now is how my programming work will be "wrapped."
-In other words, what will I hand off to the team of programmers after a week of hard work&mdash;what is my product, or more formally, my **deliverables**.
+In other words, what will I hand off to the team of programmers after a week of hard work&mdash;what is my product, or more formally, my _deliverables_.

 Thus, let's assume I managed to create a piece of software and it works.